The Ultimate Guide on Where to Stay in Singapore

 Booking.com

-Saunter amongst the picturesque streets with the beautifully restored shophouses offering some of Singapore’s unusual hole-in-the-wall boutiques selling cult labels and vintage clothing.
+Saunter amongst the picturesque streets with beautifully restored shophouses offering some of Singapore’s unusual hole-in-the-wall boutiques selling cult labels and vintage clothing.
 Admire the quirky street art, quaint restaurants and bars and delightful cultural spots.

 Colourful exterior of the shops on Arab Street in Bugis & Kampong Glam, Singapore

-It’s also the only Chinatown in the world where you’ll stumble across a Buddhist temple, a mosque and a Hindu temple on the same street.
+It’s the only Chinatown in the world where you’ll stumble across a Buddhist temple, a mosque and a Hindu temple on the same street.

 Booking.com